mrrooster/gofish/gofish_fuse3/README.md

 ## Write support

 If gofish is mounted rw it will enable write support.
 This is currently quite new so use it at your own risk.
-A quick look at the source code will show there are no tests, and some of the logic is quite convoluted, so seriously, use at your own risk.

 Currently files are written to google once they are closed.
 Permissions and uid/gids are also written if set.
 Deleting remote files caused them to be 'trashed'.

+### Issues

+Because of the way gofish refreshes directory info new files may dissapear from directory listings if they're still uploading over a refresh.
+They'll come back eventually.

+### Temporary files

+By default files are staged locally in the default system temp folder, this can be overridden with the -t option (eg if you have /tmp memory backed and are uploading large files).
+The -t option persists.

 ## Running

 ### Dependencies